 is to freeze eggs during the more favorable reproductive ages and use

 those eggs later, if needed.
 This option helps counteract the effect of

 aging on egg quantity and quality.

 Who Should Consider Freezing Eggs?

-Freezing eggs could be valuable for women in their early 30’s who
+Freezing eggs could be valuable for women in their early 30s who do not

 in a few years.
-Additionally women with medical conditions which put them
+Additionally, women with medical conditions which put

-at risk for running out of eggs earlier than usual can also benefit from
+them at risk for running out of eggs earlier than usual can also benefit

 - cancer requiring removal of the ovaries or treatment with chemotherapy